Something for Everyone!

 Specially Tailored Tours: These tours are available by prearrangement for individuals or groups from the mental health community as well as those with Autism, Alzheimer's, Cerebral Palsy, Multiple Sclerosis, or other unique perspectives.
 Themed tours are developed around the needs and interests of the participants and can focus on any aspect of the exhibitions, with appropriate touchable and visual materials to supplement descriptions and discussions.

-You may request large-print for any of our print materials, including artists' statements and curator notes, by contacting the Space.
+All of our regular printed materials and signage meet the ADA guidelines for accessible type size.
+Patrons may request extra large-print for any of our print materials, including artists' statements and curator notes, by contacting the Space.

-For information about large-print materials or visual description (on guided tours for visitors who are blind or visually impaired), sign language interpreters, or print scripts; or to arrange for braille or large-print materials to be created, please contact the Accessibility Coordinator.
+For information about large-print materials or visual description (on guided tours for visitors who are blind or visually impaired), sign language interpreters, or print scripts; or to arrange for braille or large-print materials to be created, please contact the Tours student assistant at email@example.com.
 Allow three weeks for arrangements to be completed.